-Instructions for completing the activities sections of the EC Monthly Report Form (May 9, 2016) written by Strait Hollis KT4YA, NFL Section Emergency Coordinator.
+Instructions for completing the activities sections of the EC Monthly Report Form (May 9, 2016) are written below.
+The NFL Section Emergency Coordinator is Steve Palmer W4LOM.

 • Number of Drills, Test and Training Sessions This Month:

 Activities to be included in this item would be: ARES meetings (general membership & staff), on-air drills/exercises, coverage tests for repeater(s) or simplex, equipment deployment training, equipment maintenance and exercise (running generators), meetings with served agency personnel, county-wide planning meetings, meetings with leadership of Public Service Events when planning the event (ex: meeting with MOD staff to review route, rest stops, start/finish area layout; activities that occur days/weeks before the actual event)